 The data protocols must be set up on the cluster using System Manager or the CLI.

 You can create volumes on existing aggregates.
 You can’t create new aggregates from Cloud Manager.

-On the Working Environments page, double-click the name of the ONTAP cluster on which you want to provision volumes.
+On the Canvas page, double-click the name of the ONTAP cluster on which you want to provision volumes.

 Click Add New Volume.

 On the Create New Volume page, enter details for the volume, and then click Create.

 Some of the fields in this page are self-explanatory.
 The following table describes fields for which you might need guidance: